$3.29 / linear yard

 10 oz canvas fabric is a middle weight natural cotton duck made from single yarns.
 It is considered an economically priced priced fabric that is exceptionally versatile, as it can be used in a number of products or applications.
 This 10 oz canvas fabric is woven in an oxford weave and drapes very nicely.
-Used for making:
+AB Grade canvas has more cotton seeds and flaws (Kitty) in the fabric.
+This canvas is used usually for tarps or covers.
+Customers also use this fabric to fabricate products having a worn, older look.
+We stock A grade 10oz canvas in other widths as well.

 Natural duck can degrade in the sun after prolonged exposure due to its lack of chemical treatment.
 For an outdoor canvas that can stand up to the elements, please visit our Sunforger Canvas products.
 All natural single filled cotton ducks will have slight levels and rates of shrinking when laundered.
 Please keep this in mind when purchasing fabric for your project.
 Customers usually order about 10% more as a buffer.